 Should you be looking for a significant career transformation or just looking for avenues to continue to grow and accelerate your path?
 We’re here to help!

 Essay 1: What makes you feel alive when you are doing it, and why?
-(300 words maximum)
+(300 words)

-Similar to Stanford’s essay 1, the key to a successful essay is answering the “why” to whatever topic you choose.
-This is a particularly challenging essay given the tight word limit, so choose a topic that doesn’t require much explaining about what it is.
+Similar to Stanford’s essay 1, the key to making this a great essay is answering the “why” to whatever topic you choose.
+This will be hard given the tight word limit, so choose a topic that doesn’t require much explaining about what it is.
 If you cannot explain what makes you feel alive in 50 words or less, consider another topic.
 Also, be honest about what makes you feel alive, rather than choosing something that sounds "cool".
 Your authentic passion for what makes you come alive will be easier to convey if it is actually true!

 When explaining why your activity makes you feel alive, bring the reader into your story by referencing the five senses; it will help your explanation be more memorable for the reader.
 Also try to weave in how the “why” helps you with other successes in your life.
 Has your activity helped you build key relationships you discuss elsewhere in your application?
 Given you the courage to start a business or negotiate for more responsibility at work?
 Something else?

-While the answer to this essay question may overlap with your articulated goals you are pursuing through your MBA, keep focused on how Haas will enhance your leadership skills, rather than broader career goals.
-A key challenge will be articulating something different than what other applicants write.
+A key challenge remains articulating something different than what other applicants write.
 “Enhance my communication skills” and “Learn to build empathy with diverse peers” are relevant, but won’t differentiate you from the experience others will have at Haas.
 Instead, focus on leadership characteristics that directly tie to your stated goals (i.e. refine my negotiating and influencing skills to earn funding for my business idea).
 The more specific you are in the examples of Haas experiences you will use, the easier it will be to be more memorable to the Admissions Committee.